godfreybrew/CybersecurityMaster/README.md

 ### VPN client protection

 To counter hijacking or malware on client VPN, install a personal firewall on the client device. {a preciser et expliquer / trouver autre solution (poly ) - slide 27}

+### Implementation VPN

+1. Encapsulation : the payload with a supplementary header
+2. Transmission through an intermediary network
+3. De-encapsulation : recovering payload

+## Cryptography

+To be trusted a cryptographic algorithm must be intensely challenged

+__Symmetric algorithms :__ the same key is shared between the sender and the receiver

+__Asymmetric algorithms :__ Algorithms using a pair of keys : a public key and a private key

+### IPsec (Internet Protocol Security)

+Set of protocols using algorithms to convey securely data over IP.
+Works on the layer 3.
+Implemented in about 40 RFCs.

+__Where is that implemented ?__

+On the equipment, on modifying its kernel IP stack.
+May be complex

+On the equipment but with separation of IPsec processing routines from IP routines.
+Ipsec code inserted bewteen layer liaison and layer network.

+__Various services__

+Extremities authentification (level 3, not user), data confidentiality, data integrity, protection against listening and against replay.

+2 protocols using different algorithms (SHA, AES, 3DES):

+__Authentification Header Protocol (AH)__ : authentification extremities & integrity
+> Counter *IP spoofing* (cause need Authentification / integrity confidentiality)

+__Encapsulated Security Payload (ESP)__ : hold data/headers confidentiality, extremities authenticity.
+> Counter *IP Sniffing* (cause need confidentiality) & *IP spoofing* (cause need Authentification / integrity confidentiality)

+#### 2 protection modes

+__Transport mode__: Protect data -> encapsulation

+__Tunnel mode__: Protect Original Ip header & data --> encapsulation

+### Symmetric ciphering Secret keys systems

+The ciphering key is identical to the deciphering key

+> Each partner's network as to have : n(n-1)/2 keys

+__Problems :__ Partners must agree upon the key, key must be exchanged and key must be kept secret.

+#### 3DES (Data encryption Standart)

+DES : 56 bits key

+Triple DES :

+	3 distinctive keys (168 bits) : K1 --> K2 --> K3

+	2 distinctive keys (168 bits) : K1 --> K2 --> K1

+#### AES (Advanced Encryption Standart)

+Replace DES.

+128 bits block ciphring with 128, 192 or 256 bits keys.